gx9702/UA-TypeRepository/Core/Part5/ReferenceTypes/HasCause/readme.md

 <!-- objecttype -->
 ## HasCause
+The type for a reference to a method that can cause a transition to occur.
 The representation of the HasCause ReferenceType in the address space is shown in the following table:

 |Name|Attribute|